valleyrain-org/www/README.md

 ## What's Included

 A full Jekyll environment is included with this theme.
-If you have Jekyll installed, change `url` to "" in _config.yml, and simply run `jekyll serve` in your command line and preview the build in your browser.
+If you have Jekyll installed, comment `url` line in _config.yml, and simply run `jekyll serve` in your command line and preview the build in your browser.

 To install Jekyll (on Mac Mavericks):
 ```